 - Debris that may represent a health or safety hazard.

-- Debris than may incur a fine or lien.
+- Debris then may incur a fine or lien.

-- Debris that is flagged for removal by local law enforcement agent or legal team at dates and times that are beyond the mortgagee’s control.
+- Debris that is flagged for removal by local law enforcement agents or legal teams at dates and times that are beyond the mortgagee’s control.

 If you’re tasked with cleaning out the interior of the property, you should ensure that you remove all of the following: